endormi/yearplusplus/README.md

 # yearplusplus

-GitHub Action to automatically change copyright year.
+GitHub Action to automatically ypdate year in specified files.